-On site, the battle was fierce as expected and death was hosting the party.
-Desmond Doss got to work in the midst of the chaos saving the wounded by first aid treatment and getting them back to safety.
+On site, the battle was as fierce as expected and death was hosting the party.
+Desmond Doss got to work in the midst of the chaos; saving the wounded by first aid treatment and getting them back to safety.
 He didn’t give up on anyone no matter how badly injured they were.
 He kept this up for the period they warred.

 On one of those days, it was a fierce battle and the soldiers, it appeared, fought a loosing war.
 The battalion was commanded to retreat.
 And while everyone did that, Desmond couldn’t.
 He knew he heard his GOD calling to him in the voices of the wounded and dying.
 [It reminds me of that line in the hymn “where duty calls or danger, be never wanting there”**]

 Desmond Doss got to work pulling the fallen soldiers from the battleground even though he had no one to support him.
 That day, the Japanese came down from the other end where they camped and upturned the rubble looking to ‘finish’ anyone that wasn’t already dead.
-Inspite of his close shave with death, being the only uninjured American soldier on ground, he kept on dragging his injured and fallen soldiers to safety all through the night and all alone.
+Inspite of his close shave with death, being the only uninjured American soldier on ground, he escaped being seen and kept on dragging his injured and fallen soldiers to safety all through the night and all alone.
 His hands bled from pulling on the rope he used to let them down the cliff, but he kept on.
-He strength failed but he kept on.
+His strength failed but he kept on.

 And while he did that crazy work, he kept muttering “please help me get one more.
-Lord, one more” On and on he continued until his soldiers miraculously discovered wounded soldiers from America who were being let down mysteriously.
+Lord, one more” On and on he continued until his soldiers discovered wounded soldiers from America who were being let down mysteriously.
 They were able to come back for him in the morning.

 Again, Desmond rescued them as they fell.
 And finally, he courageously gave up himself to keep the people out of terrible harm’s way in an act of kicking two greenades away from his team.
 He got injured; but the deed was already done – the Japanese were already defeated.
 What few was left of them surrendered.

 Desmond Doss was the hope giver, the life saver.
-The bible-but-no-arms bearing soldier who said “With the world so set on tearing itself apart, don’t seem like such a bad thing to me to want to put a little of it back together” and did just that.
+The bible-but-no-arms bearing soldier who said “With the world so set on tearing itself apart, don’t seem like such a bad thing to me to want to put a little of it back together” and he did just that.

 He was the first to receive America’s highest medal of honour for service above and beyond the call of duty.